Portugal in the Eurovision Song Contest 2017

 Festival da Canção 2017

-The format of the competition will consist of three shows: two semi-finals on 19 and 26 February 2017 and the final on 5 March 2017.
-The semi-finals will take place at RTP’s studios in Lisbon, while the final will take place at Coliseu dos Recreios, also in Lisbon.
-The competition will feature sixteen competing songs written by composers who RTP invited for the competition.
-The composers will both create the song and select the performer for their entry.
-Each semi-final will feature eight competing entries from which four will advance to the final from each show.
-Results during the semi-finals will be determined by a jury panel appointed by RTP and votes from the public.
-In the final, the winner will be determined by the votes from regional jury panels and a public voting.
+The format of the competition consisted of three shows: two semi-finals on 19 and 26 February 2017 and the final on 5 March 2017.
+The semi-finals took place at RTP’s studios in Lisbon, while the final took place at Coliseu dos Recreios, also in Lisbon.
+The competition featured sixteen competing songs written by composers who RTP invited for the competition.
+The composers both created the song and selected the performer for their entry.
+Each semi-final featured eight competing entries from which four advanced to the final from each show.
+Results during the semi-finals were determined by a jury panel appointed by RTP and votes from the public.
+In the final, the winner was determined by the votes from regional jury panels and a public voting.